dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

+###Ch05_SessionFixation
+Web application invalidating an existing session and its session id before continuing in the login process.
+This web application requires the included special *context.xml* configuration for Tomcat in order to display the current session id via JavaScript.

+**Requirements:** Apache Tomcat, Webbrowser

 ###Ch05_SessionHandling
 Web application containing a complete *web.xml* configuration showing how to protect cookies.
 Contains only a start page which tries to show the session cookie in a JavaScript popup.